 I can personally vouch for some of this.
 Most of the box covers I’ve seen include the Admiral moniker.
 I did, however, notice in the PDF scan of the manual found on the Hall of Light web site that all references to Admiral Software have been blotted out with a black marker pen.

-Also, if you look at the copies of the game available for sale on eBay you’ll see that some of the covers have been ‘censored’ with an Alternative Software sticker.
+Also, if you look at the copies of the game available for sale on eBay (or on Moby Games) you’ll see that some of the covers have been ‘censored’ with an Alternative Software sticker.
 Others aren’t censored suggesting that these were purchased before the legal quibbles emerged and the unsold copies could be recalled.

 At least in my Amiga copy of the game and the DOS port, the self-promoting Admiral signs found attached to scaffolding and on the roofs of certain buildings remain in situ.
 Perhaps the enforced digital changes only applied to certain versions of the game?
 I suppose it’s possible the original Admiral Software’s trademark exclusively pertained to specific platforms, leaving others unaffected.